zaceno/hyperapp-nestable/README.md

 Corresponding to `init`, if you need something done when the component is destroyed, you can put in an action named `uninit`

-Here is a more complex, albeit somewhat contrived, example, demonstrating component lifecycle.
+Here is a more complex, while  somewhat contrived demonstrating many of the features mentioned here:

+- passing props
+- custom tag name (for styling)
+- setting keys for using transitions
+- initializing/uninitializing components

 https://codepen.io/zaceno/pen/goYOML?editors=0010